 Vera Caslavska, 74.
 Seven-time Olympic gymnastics gold medalist who stood up against the 1968 Soviet-led invasion of Czechoslovakia.
 Aug.
 30.

 Phyllis Schlafly, 92.
-Outspoken conservative activist who helped defeat the Equal Rights Amendment in the 1970s and founded the Eagle Forum political group.
+Outspoken conservative activist who helped defeat the Equal Rights Amendment in the 1970s.
 Sept.
 5.

 Rose Mofford, 94.
 Arizona's first female governor and a shepherd for the state during a period of political turbulence.
 Sept.
 15.

 Arnold Palmer, 87.
 Golfing great who brought a country-club sport to the masses with a hard-charging style, charisma and a commoner's touch.
 Sept.
 25.

 Shimon Peres, 93.
 Former Israeli president and prime minister whose life story mirrored that of the Jewish state and who was celebrated as a Nobel prize-winning visionary who pushed his country toward peace.
 Sept.
 28.

 King Bhumibol Adulyadej, 88.
 World's longest reigning monarch, he was revered in Thailand as a demigod, a humble father figure and an anchor of stability through decades of upheaval.
 Oct.
 13.